 If you want to sell different quantities of a product in a PitchPlus Upsell Flow, you do not need the Editable Quantity feature to be enabled.
 You can use the current PitchPlus Upsell Flow payment link format to specify a quantity.

 If Editable Quantity on the Order Form is enabled, then if a user is redirected to the order form during a PitchPlus Upsell Flow, they can edit the quantity for that step.
 The user is not normally redirected to the order form, so this will not occur unless some information is missing.

-See the PitchPlus Upsell Flows article for more information about this feature.
+CLICK HERE to see the PitchPlus Upsell Flow article for more information about this feature.